EITD/Java-Notes/MultiThread/MultiThread.md

 ### Advantage

 <aside>
-💡 The class implements an interface and it can **inherit other class**, which is more flexible.
+💡 The class implements an interface and it can inherit other class, which is more flexible.

 </aside>